 - More than half of Pennsylvania’s jurisdictions (34 of 61) had no malpractice verdicts in 2013.

 - Plaintiffs did better in bench trials where the trial judge decides liability and damages, winning 60%.
-This is a small sample size (3 of 5) but it underscore that in many areas of Pennsylvania, the juries are tough on plaintiffs.
+This is a small sample size (3 of 5) but it underscores that in many areas of Pennsylvania, the juries are tough on plaintiffs.

 What does this tell you about the value of your own medical malpractice case in Pennsylvania or anywhere else?
 Absolutely nothing.
 First, you have to keep in mind that the majority of medical malpractice cases settle.
 The cases that do go to trial usually go to trial for idiosyncratic reasons.